potterm-alex/CPSC490-Senior-Project/README.md

 Data:

 The data used for this project came from FirstRateData.com, a data brokerage service.
-I bought their Stocks Complete (7000+ Tickers) bundle.
+I bought their Stocks Complete (7000+ Tickers) bundle, which can be found [here](https://firstratedata.com/b/22/stock-complete-historical-intraday).
 I then used Nasdaq's stock screener to narrow down which stocks I used for training of the model.

 Use Breakdown: